InfinixSoftLLC/development-standards/docs/architecture/mvp.md

-##Our implementation (Android)
+##Our implementation
 ###Model
+Here, we have to take a wide look to what is considered _model_.
+Maybe your first thought was "model are data bag classes", but model is much more.
+We consider inside model to:
+- API clients
+- SDKs and other content providers
+- Request and response POJOs
+- Entities

+####Entities
-For us, the model will be all the classes named *entities*.
+First of all, let's talk about the last item.
+For us, the real model will be all the classes named *entities*.
 These classes will fulfill the contract of an _item_ (see [Design by Contract](http://www.google.com)) and their instances are the objects that we should shove around the entire app.
+They won't know anything about the DB or the server requests or responses, but they know how to create themselves with a response and how to create a request by themselves.

+####API clients
+It's almost guaranteed that this will be a [Retrofit REST client](http://square.github.io/retrofit/).
+This should be classes who are responsible to make the requests to the servers and retrieve the information as a java object.
+We usually code them as [singletons](https://en.wikipedia.org/wiki/Singleton_pattern), it's better if you see this for yourself in the DemoApp or AndroidTraining.

+####Request and response POJOs